 - Conveniently formatted in a 384 wells PCR plate - Up to 6,144 barcodes available (combinatorial dual indices) - Everything included: no complex supply chain management of barcodes and primers - Ready to go: no dispensing of reagents.
-Just add your DNA - With an easy 90-minute workflow, the ExpressPlex HT method is readily automatable.
+Just add your DNA - With an easy 90 minutes workflow, the ExpressPlex HT method is readily automatable.
+Inexpensive liquid handlers such as the SPT Labtech Apricot® S3 or the Opentrons Flex[TM] instrument can be used for prep, freeing up larger, more complex instrumentation for higher complexity operations.